Frequently Asked Questions

 1. When will I get my surgery certificate?

 Generally 3-4 days after the application and co-payment are submitted.
-Surgery certificates are only issued for our participating vet clinic program.
+Surgery certificates are only issued for our participating vet clinic program, not for the transports.

 2. Does the surgery certificate get mailed via post office or email?